jagreehal/javascript-objects/README.md

 # javascript-objects

-## So with ES2015 finalised what does this mean for JavaScript classes and objects.
+## JavaScript classes and objects using ES2015 and beyond

 For this talk I'm using [wallaby.js](http://wallabyjs.com/).
 It will change your life.

-There are no slides.
+There are no slides :)

+The code is compiled via [babel](http://babeljs.io/)

 If you see any errors or have a suggestion please contact me [@jagreehal](http://twitter.com/jagreehal)